 Simple English definitions for legal terms

-Read a random definition: open nominations
+Read a random definition: legalize

 A private contract is an agreement between two or more people that creates obligations that can be enforced by law.
 It can be a written document or just a verbal agreement.
 The contract outlines what each person involved must do and what they will receive in return.
 If someone breaks the contract, there are consequences.
 It's important to understand that a contract is not just a piece of paper, but a promise that must be kept.